Appointment for notarial or passport services & Fees

 M Thai Tower 14th Floor, All Seasons Place

 Operating hours: 08:30 - 11:30 and 13:00-14:30 hrs Monday to Friday

-To make an appointment, please provide us with your full name, passport no., contact phone no. and brief reason for appointment to email@example.com For witnessing signature or making a declaration, you may also enclose relevant document.
+To make an appointment, all visitors, please provide us with your full name as appeared on your passport, passport no., contact phone no. and brief reason for appointment to email@example.com For witnessing signature or making a declaration, you may also enclose relevant document.

 Due to increase security at M Thai Tower, you must bring your passport or a suitable government issued photographic identification to gain access to the Embassy.

 The New Zealand Embassy in Bangkok can provide some notarial services under New Zealand law when the documents are either New Zealand in origin or for use in – or requested by – New Zealand organisations.
 Our services include, but are not limited to, witnessing signatures, certifying true copies of original documents, and statutory declarations.